krishnamurthy-a/basic-rag-app/README.md

     - Set value as `watsonx` if you will be working with models hosted in watsonx.ai
     - Set value as `openai` if you will be working with models hosted in openai
 3. Update the API key values pertaining to Watsonx.ai or OpenAI in `basic-rag/resources/configs.yaml` file depending on the platform where the embedding and LLM model is hosted.
+4. When using models hosted in watsonx.ai, set your watsonx.ai project ID in the environment variable `WATSONX_AI_PROJECT_ID` in your terminal.
-4. Start the streamlit service using the below command.
+5. Start the streamlit service using the below command.

     `streamlit run basic-rag-app.py`